localdevices/LiveORC/README.md

   estimates.
 A user can decide if the figure is presented as orthorectified or camera perspective.

 Resolution and (for LSPIV) window size are also essential parameters, but as these are typically more site specific these are defined in the camera configuration for a given site.
+Note that the camera configuration only stores information that is very specific to a site, camera, the perspective that the camera sees and the coordinate system used to understand the geolocation and vertical datum.

-> [!NOTE]
+> [!TIP]
 > A full recipe is provided in this file.
 You can directly upload and use this.

 In most cases, you will not have to change a lot of things in the recipe.
 Below you can find a list of typical